Archived Fire Damage Blog Posts

 The most important part of a successful bonfire is making sure that it is put out properly.
 After the bonfire is done, turn over the charred materials with metal shovels and rakes, and douse the area with water.
 Once you extinguish your fire with water, gently stir and spread the ashes to cool.
 Leave only when they’re cool to the touch.

-Follow these safety tips to have a fun and successful bonefire.
+Follow these safety tips to have a fun and successful bonfire.

 Fire Prevention Tips